Description

 Which means for our asset as example:

-• Looking at the average time in days below previous high water mark of 106 days in the last 5 years of ProShares UltraShort Yen New, we see it is relatively lower, thus better in comparison to the benchmark SPY (122 days)
+• The average days below previous high over 5 years of ProShares UltraShort Yen New is 107 days, which is smaller, thus better compared to the benchmark SPY (121 days) in the same period.

 Performance (YTD)